ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 ## III - 1.
 Bitcoin transactions

 Since Bitcoin transactions follow [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) defining PSBT, the privileged UR type for signing is `psbt`.
-In this document, we present its integration into the common UR types `crypto-sign-request` and `crypto-signature`.
+In this document, we present its integration into the common UR types `sign-request` and `crypto-signature`.

 ### Integration with the generic UR types registry